 - Regular e-updates on the museum.

-- Memorialize your or a loved ones service in our Quarterdeck of Honor.
+- Memorialize your service or a loved one's in our Quarterdeck of Honor.

 - A commemorative Plank Owner certificate customized with your name.